- Evolutive User-centric Networks for Intraurban Accessibility

 This animation conducted under the EUNOIA research project shows the distribution of activities performed by synthetic individuals throughout a typical working day in London.
 This is achieved by plotting each person in the model performing a certain activity in its corresponding colour (home: dark blue; work: light blue; shop: yellow; education: green; leisure: pink).

-The EUNOIA visualizer tool allows to study different geo-referenced information.
-In this web, it is applied to offer and demand in bike-sharing stations.
+The EUNOIA visualiser tool allows the study of different geo-referenced information.
+In this web, it is applied to supply and demand in bike-sharing stations.